Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

-The spin current flowing from femtosecond laser pulse (fsLP)-driven ferromagnetic metal (FM) layer toward adjacent normal metal (NM) within FM/NM bilayers is one of the central concept~\cite{Seifert2016,Seifert2023,Wu2017,Rouzegar2022,Jechumtal2024} in the field of ultrafast magnetism~\cite{Beaurepaire1996,Kirilyuk2010,Scheid2022}.
-It is believed that such current (along the $z$-axis in Fig.~\ref{fig:fig1}) is converted into charge current (along the $x$-axis in Fig.~\ref{fig:fig1}) via either the inverse spin Hall effect (ISHE)~\cite{Saitoh2006} in the bulk of NM layer or other spin-orbit coupling (SOC)-driven mechanisms at FM/NM interfaces~\cite{Jungfleisch2018a, Gueckstock2021, Wang2023} due to the strong SOC in NM layer that is usually heavy transition metals (such as Pt, W, and Ta).
-It is, therefore, believed~\cite{Lu2020} that optimizing interlayer spin current and spin-to-charge conversion mechanisms can enhance THz radiation by enhancing spin-to-charge converted charge current $I^x_\mathrm{NM}$ (as denoted in Fig.~\ref{fig:fig1}) flowing within the NM layer.
+The spin current (denoted as $I^z_{S_\alpha}$ in Fig.~\ref{fig:fig1}) flowing from femtosecond laser pulse (fsLP)-driven ferromagnetic metal (FM) layer toward adjacent normal metal (NM) within FM/NM bilayers is one of the {\em central} concept~\cite{Seifert2016,Seifert2023,Wu2017,Zhang2017b,Zhang2017b,Rouzegar2022,Jechumtal2024,Liu2021} in the field of ultrafast magnetism~\cite{Beaurepaire1996,Kirilyuk2010,Scheid2022,Chen2025}.
+It is always assumed that such current is efficiently converted into charge current (denoted as $I^x_\mathrm{NM}$ in Fig.~\ref{fig:fig1}) via either the inverse spin Hall effect (ISHE)~\cite{Saitoh2006} in the bulk of NM layer or other spin-orbit coupling (SOC)-driven mechanisms at FM/NM interfaces~\cite{Jungfleisch2018a, Gueckstock2021, Wang2023} due to the strong SOC in NM layer that is usually heavy transition metals (such as Pt, W, and Ta).
+It is, therefore, believed~\cite{Lu2020} that optimizing interlayer spin current and spin-to-charge conversion mechanisms~\cite{Mahfouzi2014a} can enhance terahertz (THz) emission by charge current within the NM layer arising from spin-to-charge conversion.